Top Down Sound, Part 1: Planning an audio system for a convertible

 Every car presents its own set of problems for building a system.
 With a convertible, your enemy is road noise.
 Top up or top down, you hear lots of wind and road noise, and that noise makes your bass sound muddy and kills most of your midrange information.
 A system that sounds fine when you're sitting in your driveway becomes tinny and brash when you hit 55 with the top down.

 System for a top down

 To build a system for a convertible, you need lots of clean power, strong midrange delivery, and a subwoofer for good bass definition.
 My Sebring has room for a 2" tall receiver in the dash, and features 3-1/2" speakers in the dash along with 6"x9" speakers in front doors and rear side panels.
-One other factor - I need the Sebring's small trunk to carry guitars and other music gear on weekends, so I didn't want to put a subwoofer back there.
+One other factor to consider is that I need the Sebring's small trunk to carry guitars and other music gear on weekends, so I didn't want to put a subwoofer back there.
 I checked out my options in Crutchfield's Outfit My Car shopping tool, then talked things over with a couple of car audio aces here.
 Here's what we came up with.